IanShepard/VisitorCollectionTool/Documentation/User.md

 # User Manual

 Greetings!
 This manual will walk you through all the features and functionalities that Visitor Collection Tool has to offer.
 The main objective of this web-based software is to be an easy-to-use attendance tracking tool for events.
-It is designed with the use of a portable device - like a tablet - to be passes around a classroom or be placed at the entrance of a room so that each attendee may check themselves into an event selected by the host or proctor for that event.
+It is designed with the use of a portable device - like a tablet - to be passed around a classroom or be placed at the entrance of a room so that each attendee may check themselves into an event selected by the host or proctor for that event.

 ## Getting started